-If there is a conviction: DPS will deny the fingerprint clearance card without the chance to appeal.
+If there is a conviction of certain Precluded Offenses: DPS will deny the fingerprint clearance card without the chance to appeal.

 Oftentimes, the criminal record doesn’t specify the type of disposition.
 When this happens DPS performs thorough research with the help of different law enforcement agencies.
 This allows them to know how the case became final.
 Within 30 days after the investigation and DPS still does not know such disposition, there will be a DENIAL of fingerprint card.
 Almost all denials still have a remedy of applying to the Board of Fingerprinting for a good cause exception.